An explicit algorithm for normal forms in small overlap monoids: Introduction

 If a finite monoid presentation satisfies the condition $C(4)$, then we will refer to the monoid defined by the presentation as a \textit{small overlap monoid}.
 Remmers initiated the study of $C(3)$ monoids in the paper~\cite{Remmers}; see also~\cite[Chapter 5]{higgins}.
 If a monoid presentation $\langle A \mid R\rangle$ satisfies $C(3)$, then the number of words in any class of $R ^ {\#}$ is finite, and so the monoid defined by the presentation is infinite; see~\cite[Corollary 5.2.16]{higgins}.
 The word problem is solvable in $C(3)$ monoids but the algorithm described in \cite[Theorem 5.2.15]{higgins} has exponential complexity.
-Groups with similar combinatorial conditions have been studied too and these groups are called \textit{small cancellation groups}.
+Groups with similar combinatorial conditions have also been studied and such groups are called \textit{small cancellation groups}.
 Small cancellation groups have decidable word problem; see~\cite[Chapter 5]{lyndon} for further details.

+In~\cite{Kambites2011aa}, Kambites' showed that the probability that a randomly chosen finite monoid presentation is $C(4)$ tends to $1$ as the length of the presentation tends to infinity; and the rate of convergence appears to be rather high; see \cref{tab:converge}.
+Hence, in some sense, algorithms for small overlap monoids are widely applicable.
 In Kambites~\cite{kambites2011}, an explicit algorithm (\textbf{WpPrefix}) is presented for solving the word problem for finitely presented monoids satisfying $C(4)$.
-If $u, v\in A ^ *$, then Kambites' Algorithm requires $O(\min\{|u|, |v|\})$ time.
+If $u, v\in A ^ *$, then, provided that certain properties of the presentation are known already, Kambites' Algorithm requires $O(\min\{|u|, |v|\})$ time.
 In Kambites~\cite{overlaps2}, among many other results, it is shown that there exists a linear time algorithm for computing normal forms in $C(4)$ monoids, given a preprocessing step that requires polynomial time in the size of the alphabet and the maximum length of a relation word.
-This algorithm is not stated explicitly in~\cite{overlaps2}, and it appears that the constants in the polynomial time preprocessing step are rather large; see~Section~\ref{section-normal-forms} for further details.
-The purpose of this paper is to provide an explicit algorithm for computing normal forms in $C(4)$ monoids.
-The time complexity of the algorithm we present is $O(|w| ^ 2)$ for input word $w$, and the space complexity is the sum of $|A|$ and the lengths of all of the relation words.